seascape-models/seascape_collaboration/README.md

 ## The Motivation

 This framework was designed for the seascape model lab to be able to collaborate across multiple projects with a consistent and coherent structure.
-To be able to effective use this framework you need to have a basic idea of git, GitHub, folder directories and Google Drive (if you are not understanding this structure you likely have a gap in your knowledge in one of these key areas).
+To effectively use this framework you need to have a basic idea of git, GitHub, folder directories and Google Drive (if you are not understanding this structure you likely have a gap in your knowledge in one of these key areas).

 The figure below contains the understanding necessary to use this framework.
 You should be able to understand every piece of information (compartments, arrows, labels).
 If you don’t understand something, ask someone who is familiar with the framework.
 In short, orange box lives only the internet, purple box lives on the internet and maybe somewhere else if working offline, and the blue boxes can live anywhere (but we recommend they live on the google drive too).
 The green arrows indicate transfer of information.
 Note that GitHub and Google Drive are not connected in any way (and they operate completely independently). **NEVER** share your user folder with another user whom is connected to the GitHub repository or you may **LOSE YOUR DOCUMENTS OR CODE**.